 What You Need to Know to Boost Your Sex Drive

-There are lots of things that affect libido, some of which you can control and others that you can’t.
-These six factors are among the most common that can upset the balance of your sex drive, and this can lead to an issue if you man wants to have sex more than you do.
+With this in mind, we investigated ten factors that are among the most common that can upset the balance of your libido, which can obviously lead to an issue if your man wants to have sex more than you do.
 You might even feel out of sorts if you know your sex drive isn’t what it used to be, too!

-Although this is known as being a man’s hormone, women actually have testosterone in their body, too.
-Not only can it increase you tendency to be aggressive, but it can also boost your sex drive !
-In fact, a lack of testosterone can even lead to erectile dysfunction.
-Source.
+The two main hormone types that affect libido are androgens, a group that includes testosterone , and estrogen .
+Although testosterone is known as being a man’s hormone, a woman’s body actually produces testosterone, too.
+Not only can it increase your tendency to be aggressive, but it can also boost your sex drive !

 If you feel like you’re not as interested in sex as you could be or have been, it might be due to a dip in your testosterone levels.
-There are testosterone creams that can fix this , but be aware that they come with risks such as weight gain and an increase in body hair.
-You may also be able to talk to your doctor about increasing testosterone if your hormones are out of balance.
+There are testosterone supplements that can fix this , but be aware that they come with risks such as weight gain and an increase in body hair.
+Talk to your doctor before starting any treatment.
+She might not suggest testosterone or may provide a different prescription to balance your hormones.

 If you want to give your man back-arching, toe-curling, screaming orgasms that will keep him sexually obsessed with you, then you can learn these sex techniques in my private and discreet newsletter.
 You'll also learn the 5 dangerous mistakes that will ruin your sex life and relationship.
 Get it here.

 Estrogen and other hormones also fluctuate during your menstrual cycle.
 The hormone is responsible for activating growth of the uterine lining every month, among other things.
 But it’s the midcycle progesterone & testosterone spike that you might make you super horny right before you’re about to get you periods .